dshuffma-ibm/rapid-couchdb-backup/README.md

 ```

 ## How to Restore
-The output format of this backup is compatble with [@cloudant/couchbackup](https://github.com/cloudant/couchbackup).
+The output format of this backup is compatible with [@cloudant/couchbackup](https://github.com/cloudant/couchbackup).
 Use that lib to restore.